diehlpk/diehlpk.github.io/cv/index.md

 * Computational Mathematics

 1. An overview for coupling finite elements with peridynamics
-1. A comparative review of peridynamics and phase field models for engineering fracture mechanics, (accepted), [Preprint](https://engrxiv.org/gty2b/)
-1. Quasistatic Fracture using Nonliner-Nonlocal Elastostatics and an Analytic Tangent Stiffness Matrix, (submitted), [Preprint](https://engrxiv.org/3je6b/)
+1. Quasistatic Fracture using Nonlinear-Nonlocal Elastostatics and an Analytic Tangent Stiffness Matrix, (submitted), [Preprint](https://engrxiv.org/3je6b/)
 1. A Fracture Multiscale Model for Peridyanmic enrichment within the partition of unity method: Part I, (submitted), [Preprint](https://arxiv.org/abs/2108.02336)
 1. Coupling approaches for classical linear elasticity and bond-based peridynamic models, (submitted)
 1. State-based Quasistatic Fracture using Nonliner-Nonlocal Elastostatics and an Analytic Tangent Stiffness Matrix